Skip to main content

 information infrastructures and classification systems.

-2. Digital innovations and societal impact and trends: digitalization and data-driven services and digital
+2. Digital innovations and societal impacts and trends: digitalization, data-driven services and digital

 equitable digital societies.

-3. Critical perspectives on 'users' agency contexts and communities of actions, needs and practices.
+3. Critical perspectives on 'users' and agency in contexts.

-4. Design ethics and frameworks for Responsible Research and Innovation.
+4. Frameworks for Responsible Research and Innovation and design ethics.

 5. Methods and approaches for Responsible Innovation in HCI: value-sensitive design, social-justice oriented